wobblytwilliams/OpenLivestockTracking/README.md

 Maintainer: Dr Thomas Williams

-The repository now keeps two production firmware code bases:
+The repository keeps two production firmware code bases:

 - `Firmware/ZephyrLogger`: the current low-power field-test firmware for the Adafruit ItsyBitsy nRF52840.
 This is the recommended path for new work.
 - `Firmware/ArduinoLogger`: the Arduino firmware.
 It keeps the same logging idea in the Arduino ecosystem and is useful as a fallback or for quick experiments, or if you're just more familiar in this environment.

+**Note, `ZephyrLogger` is entirely vibe coded, but is tested in production** I'm a parasitologist, not an engineer.
+I'd welcome contributions to improve/refine the existing codebase.

 ## What The Logger Records